How to Open a Bank Account in the UK: The Easy Way 2026

 How much does it cost to open a bank account in the UK?

 It’s usually free to open a bank account in the UK.
 However, if you’re choosing a premium tier account, or opening an account as an expat before you arrive in the UK, the chances are that you’ll need to make a pretty high initial deposit.
 If you don’t, fall below fees will apply which can mount up quickly.
-Keep an eye out for the following costs when selecting the GBP account for you:

 • Monthly maintenance fees – or fall below fees